sufiyan-ahmed/octotools/README.md

 ### News

+- **2025-05-19** 📄: A great re-implementation of the OctoTools framework is available [here](https://github.com/themtok/autogen-octotools)!
+Thank you [Maciek Tokarski](https://github.com/themtok) for your contribution!
 - **2024-05-03**: 🏆 Excited to announce that OctoTools won the Best Paper Award at the [KnowledgeNLP Workshop - NAACL 2025](https://knowledge-nlp.github.io/naacl2025/index.html)!
-Check out our oral presentation slides [here](https://github.com/octotools/octotools/blob/refs/heads/main/assets/KnowledgeNLP_2025.05.03.pdf).
+Check out our oral presentation slides [here](https://lupantech.github.io/docs/KnowledgeNLP_2025.05.03.pdf).
+- **2025-05-01** 📚: A comprehensive tutorial on OctoTools is now available [here](https://github.com/octotools/octotools/tree/main/tutorials).
+Special thanks to [@fikird](https://github.com/fikird) for creating this detailed guide!
 - **2025-04-19** 📦: Released Python package on PyPI at [pypi.org/project/octotoolkit](https://pypi.org/project/octotoolkit)!
 Check out the [installation guide](https://github.com/octotools/octotools?tab=readme-ov-file#installation) for more details.
 - **2025-04-17** 🚀: Support for a broader range of LLM engines is available now!
 See the full list of supported LLM engines [here](https://github.com/octotools/octotools?tab=readme-ov-file#supported-llm-engines).
 - **2025-03-08** 📺: Thrilled to have OctoTools featured in a tutorial by [Discover AI](https://www.youtube.com/@code4AI) at YouTube!
 Watch the engaging video [here](https://www.youtube.com/watch?v=4828sGfx7dk).